-14. Details of the children's homes approach to behavioural support including information about- (a) The children's homes approach to the use of restraint with respect to children accommodated there; (b) How persons working in the children's home are trained in the use of discipline which is excessive, unreasonable or without agreed written policy/behaviour management guidelines for the individual should be used at any time on children and young people.
-The manager will ensure that behaviour management guidelines are reviewed and revised regularly and changes are notified to the commission within 28 days of review.
+14. Details of the children's homes approach to behavioural support including information about- (a) The children's homes approach to the use of restraint with respect to children accommodated there; (b) How persons working in the children's home are trained in the use of restraint and how their competence is assessed.

-Methods of Care, Discipline and Behaviour Management Philosophy
+Methods of Care, Discipline and Behaviour Management

+Philosophy

 It is accepted that consistent guidelines and controls form an integral part of a child and young person's development.
 As a child develops they gradually internalise these controls and reduce the need for external reinforcement.
-Satash Community Care believes that no measure of control, restraint or